Home / Coffee Knowledge / Table water filters tested - Good water for coffee

 Table water filters tested - Good water for coffee

-Good water values for making coffee
+Good water values for brewing coffee

 Perfect water for filter coffee: